SendSafely uses several layers of security to protect your information.

 SendSafely protects the contents of the files and messages you exchange, however SendSafely is not designed to be an anonymous system.
 Our goal is to keep your data private while providing all of the core features you expect.
 Our servers have no knowledge of your message contents, but we do store things like your email address, phone number, contacts, and file names.
 SendSafely also stores additional data such as the time you logged-in, who you send items to, and the IP address you use to access the site.
 SendSafely will never disclose any of this information or share it with third parties, except when needed in order to fulfill our operations.

 Our engineering team has strong security-related background and experience, however we know that no system is perfect.
-In order to identify potential security issues, we perform internal security audits on a regular basis and operate a public Bug Bounty program through Bugcrowd
+In order to identify potential security issues, we perform internal security audits on a regular basis and operate a public Bug Bounty Program

 .
 Additionally, we have partnered with edgescan